 Determine the length of the driveway.
 Measure from the high point on one side of the dip to the high point on the other side.
-Cut 4 support rails from 6x4 beams.
-Use one of these beams to lay out the actual support rail locations: place the 2 outside rails 6 inches inside the width of the driveway, and the 2 inner rails 2 feet inside each of the outer rails.
+Cut four support rails from 6x4 beams.
+Use one of these beams to lay out the actual support rail locations—place the two outside rails six inches inside the width of the driveway, and the two inner rails two feet inside each of the outer rails.

-With the trenching shovel, notch the ground at each end of the rails so that they fit 4 inches below the high points on each side, standing edgewise.
+With the trenching shovel, notch the ground at each end of the rails so that they fit four inches below the high points on each side, standing edgewise.
 Save the soil you remove.

 Cut 10 foot 4x4 cross rails.
-You will need 2 rails for each foot of driveway length.
-To lay the cross rails out, place 2 scrap blocks of 4x4, one on each outside rail, flush with the end.
-Place a cross rail next to the block, and mark both the support rail and the cross rail so that the pieces can be lined up easily later.
+You will need two rails for each foot of driveway length.
+To lay the cross rails out, place two scrap blocks of 4x4, one on each outside rail, flush with the end.
+Place a cross rail next to the block, and mark both the support rail and the cross rail so the pieces can be lined up easily later.

-Move the blocks over the cross rail, and lay another cross rail next them.
-Repeat this process across the drive, effectively spacing the cross rails 4 inches apart.
+Move the blocks over the cross rail, and lay another cross rail next to them.
+Repeat this process across the drive, effectively spacing the cross rails four inches apart.
 Be sure to mark both of the rails each time so you can position them later.

 Drill a vertical hole all the way through both each cross rail and every support rail it intersects.
 Place 1½-inch washers over the shafts of your bolts, and insert the bolts down through each hole.
 Place another washer over the bolt and apply the nut.
 Repeat this step for every intersection of cross and support rails.